MicrosoftDocs/power-pages-docs/power-pages-docs/known-issues.md

 ## Site visibility

 A Power Pages website in private mode will not work when you disable Azure Active Directory authentication.
 Azure Active Directory authentication is enabled by default when the website is provisioned.
 Change the [site visibility](/security/site-visibility.md) state to **public** before disabling Azure Active Directory authentication.

+## Dynamics 365 templates

+Editing capabilities in Power Pages design studio are not available for [Microsoft Dynamics 365 templates](templates/dynamics-365-templates.md).

+You can preview the webpages using design studio, but you can't add or modify sections, components, or text.

+Instead, use tools such as [Portals Management app](configure/portal-management-app.md) or [Visual Studio Code](configure/cli-tutorial.md) to edit the underlying [web templates](configure/store-content-web-templates.md) and configure them for your unique needs.

 ## General issues